-64 The Abruzzese register of feuda and military service in the Catalogus Baronum actually constituted a different quaternion, with a particular and distinct structure, whose recorded barons appear to have been placed originally under the authority of Bohemund of Tarsia, count of Manopello.
-No inclusive geographical designation appears in the Catalogus, and the name Aprutium applied not to the entire province but to a single county and diocese.
+It should be considered, however, that in 1150 the area around the valleys of the gulf of Taranto (modern Basilicata) mostly comprised scattered lordships: the county of Gravina had not yet been created, Count Geoffrey of Tricarico appears to have either been removed or died, and the count of Montescaglioso had been recently appointed.
+Perhaps it was not that Count Roger of Tricarico was made a constable, but that the constable in charge of overseeing the region was given the county of Tricarico.
+Despite the lack of evidence for the early counts of Tricarico, this would explain the origin of Count Roger I of Tricarico.
+A loyal local baron would have been thus rewarded with comital rank and given a privileged position with which to exercise his royal appointment as regional diocese.
 However, the record for all the Abruzzese lands brings out the unity of a region secured under the supervision of the new count of Manopello.
-According to Jamison, the modern editor of the Catalogus, a third scribe took up his pen with the section 'on the jurisdiction of Count Bohemund' (De Justitia Comitis Boamundi [...]), with different handwriting and different spelling, and a new and separate quaternion began there.
+According to Jamison, the modern editor of the Catalogus, a third scribe took up his pen with the section "on the jurisdiction of Count Bohemund" (De Justitia Comitis Boamundi ...), with different handwriting and different spelling, and a new and separate quaternion began there.
 Catalogus Baronum, p.
 183.